12 Top-Rated Tourist Attractions & Things to Do in Toledo, Ohio

 Address: 2 Hippo Way, Toledo, Ohio

 Some of the best free things to do in Toledo are in the city's Metroparks, from hiking and birding to camping, fishing, and mountain biking.
-Metroparks Toledo has 16 parks, with three more opening in 2020.
-The most popular Metropark is Wildwood Preserve, which has more than one million visitors a year.
+Metroparks Toledo has 19 parks, Wildwood Preserve being the most popular with more than one million visitors a year.

 Another fun Metropark is Oak Openings Preserve.
 It is the largest of the Metroparks, with sand dunes, unique wildlife and plant habitats, and a 12-mile mountain bike trail.